typisttech/composer-semver/README.md

 > Let me handle them for you.
 > I am seeking my next job, freelance or full-time.
 >
-> If you are looking for a PHP / Ruby / Go developer,
+> If you are hiring PHP / Ruby / Go developers,
 > contact me at https://typist.tech/contact/

 ## Installation